What Is Parental Alienation?

-At the law office of Amy M. Levine & Associates, we represent clients in Columbus and Huntington, and throughout West Virginia and Ohio in parental alienation claims.
-Although parental alienation claims can be difficult to prove, we fight aggressively to protect our clients' parental rights and the best interests of their children.
+At the law office of Amy M. Levine & Associates, Attorneys At Law, LLC, we handle all matters of family law.
+We represent clients in Columbus, New Albany and throughout Ohio in parental alienation claims.
+Although parental alienation claims can be difficult to prove, we fight aggressively to protect our clients’ parental rights and the best interests of their children.

 Proving Parental Alienation

-Although parental alienation can be difficult to prove, our family law attorneys work with parents whose ex is trying to turn their children against them using tactics such as:
+Although parental alienation can be difficult to prove, our family law attorneys work with parents whose child’s other parent is trying to get custody or turn their child against them using tactics such as:

 - Telling authorities that you abused your ex, even though you have never done such a thing

 - Telling authorities that you abused your children, even though it’s untrue

 - Accusing you of sexually abusing a minor

 - Encouraging your children to tell the authorities lies about you